laurensharwood/geospatial-toolbook/tlbook_3_geodata.md

 # 3. Geographic Data

 ---

 ## Coordinate Reference System (CRS)
 1. <b>Ellipsoid:</b> Shape of Earth's surface is not perfect sphere, but squashed
-   * <b>Geoid:</b> Equal gravitational potential model that estimates mean sea level to define Earth's Ellipsoid
+   * <b>Geoid:</b> More accurate representation of Earth's ellipsoid, considers gravitational potential to estimate mean sea level
-2. <b>Datum:</b> Defines the two coordinate axis (Longitude: X, Latitude: Y) reference points for measuring any point on Earth's curved surface
+2. <b>Datum:</b> Defines the coordinate axis fixed reference points for measuring any point on Earth's curved surface
-   * ex) NAD 83
+   * ex) The North American Datum (NAD 83) is a horizontal datum and NAVD 88 is a vertical datum
 4. <b>Geographic CRS (3D):</b> Latitude, Longitude for referencing location on Earth's curved/ellipsoid surface.
 For global-scale projects.
 Distance is distorted.
    * ex) Web Mercator
 4. <b>Projected CRS (2D):</b> Earth's curved surface *projected* onto a 2D surface.
 Distortion occurs during projection, but